DmitriBogdanov/mathematica-optimization-methods/README.md

 <img src="images/package2_contours.png" width=40% height=40%>

 ## Package 3 examples

+* Require gradient to be present and computable
+* Conjugate gradient methods can follow narrow (ill-conditioned) valleys, where the steepest descent method slows down and follows a criss-cross pattern

 Minimization of a 2-argument function from a given initial point.
 Rosenbrock function is used for testing, minization process can be dynamically tracked.
 All consequent plots support dynamics.
 Following example showcases nonlinear conjugate gradient method with Hessian matrix.

 <img src="images/package3_functionPlot.png" width=40% height=40%>